Enhancement Shaman DPS Mythic+ Tips — The War Within (11.1.0)

 Emissary that will begin to cast Dark Prayer.
 This must be

-focused down as a priority, as otherwise it will provide damage reduction to
+focused down as a priority, as if the 15-second cast completes it it will provide

 This needs to be killed off quickly, so ideally, having short, bursty cooldowns